goshng/polap/README.md

 After the Polap's organelle-genome assembly step like above, you have two paths to follow.
 One is to stop there and extract an mtDNA sequence by following a path in the organelle-genome assembly graph using the Bandage software.
 The other is to consider the organelle-genome assembly as a whole-genome assembly and repeat the same procedure of seed contig selection and one more organelle-genome assembly step.
 We will consider the other scenario later and assume that you are lucky to have an mtDNA sequence from the organelle-genome assembly.

 Flye creates your long-read polished assembly graph as a file named `o/1/assembly_graph.gfa`.
 Extract the mitochondrial genome sequence by opening `o/1/assembly_graph.gfa` in [Bandage](https://rrwick.github.io/Bandage/).
 Save this sequence as `mt.0.fasta` for the long-read mitochondrial genome assembly.
-You should be able to extract a draft organelle genome sequence from the assembly by watching [YouTube](https://youtu.be/UF-0UIc2ZDY) in Korean.
+You should be able to extract a draft organelle genome sequence from the assembly by watching [YouTube](https://youtu.be/UF-0UIc2ZDY) that I would use in an undergraduate lecture in Korean.
 The audio does not matter, so just watch the YouTube if you have never used the Bandage software before.

 Now, you have prepared a mtDNA draft sequence in the FASTA file named `mt.0.fasta`.
 From here to the finished mtDNA genome, the credit is due to **ptGAUL**, which uses **FMLRC** for the short-read polishing step.
 Polap has a handy menu called `polap prepare-polishing` and `polap polish` for the procedure.
 The former command converts your short-read data to a file in a format **FMLRC** could use to polish your draft mtDNA genome sequence in the latter command.
 You could have executed the first command `polap prepare-polishing` before the Flye whole-genome assembly.
 Execute the following: